wg9661/pSMLM/README.md

 Please run the main.m for starting the test.

-Please change your PSF size when fitting your own data and arrange the channels in the order 0-90-45-135.
+Please change your PSF size when fitting your own data and arrange channels in the order.

-The psf size should be odd and all images should be centered.
+The psf size should be odd and all images are centered.